onnx/onnx-mlir/docs/Dialects/onnx.md

 _ONNX ReduceL1 operation_

 Computes the L1 norm of the input tensor's elements along the provided axes.
-The resulting tensor has the same rank as the input if keepdims equals 1.
-If keepdims equals 0, then the resulting tensor has the reduced dimension pruned.
+The resulting tensor has the same rank as the input if `keepdims` equals 1.
+If `keepdims` equals 0, then the resulting tensor has the reduced dimension pruned.
 Input tensors of rank zero are valid.
+Reduction over an empty set of values yields 0.

-The above behavior is similar to numpy, with the exception that numpy defaults keepdims to False instead of True.
+The above behavior is similar to numpy, with the exception that numpy defaults `keepdims` to `False` instead of `True`.

 Traits: AlwaysSpeculatableImplTrait